cpen333/cpen333.github.io/_labs/cplusplus.md

 # Lab 1 -- Introduction to C++
 {:.no_toc}

 In this lab, we will get some practice with C\+\+ and object oriented programming.
-Our test-case is a little 1D car simulator.
+Our test-case is a simplified 1D car simulator.
 It is assumed you have read most of the [class notes on C\+\+](https://cpen333.github.io/lectures/cplusplus/).
 To help get you started, some of the code is posted on GitHub [here (https://github.com/cpen333/lab1)](https://github.com/cpen333/lab1).

+Feel free to discuss approaches and solutions with your classmates, but labs are to be completed individually.
+Each student is expected to be able to answer questions about the content, describe their work, and be able to reproduce their code (or parts thereof).

 {% include toc.html %}

 ## Part 1: Namespaces

-Namespaces allow a programmer to group relevant code together and prevent *name collisions* -- two methods with the same name coming from different libraries -- by providing a *namespace scope*.
-Methods and variables within the namespace can be referenced from outside by using a special prefix.
+Namespaces allow a programmer to group relevant code together and prevent *name collisions* -- two different methods with the exact same name -- by providing a *namespace scope*.
+Methods and variables within the namespace can be referenced from outside by using the special namespace prefix.

 ### Q1:  A mini 1D physics library